PeterDrake/drakepedia/algorithms/analysis.md

 Clearly, ![g of n](https://latex.codecogs.com/svg.latex?g(n)) is larger for large ![n](https://latex.codecogs.com/svg.latex?n).
 We would therefore prefer an algorithm whose running time is ![f of n](https://latex.codecogs.com/svg.latex?f(n)), because it takes less time on large inputs.

-The table below summarizes the most commonly-occurring orders, with preferable (smaller) orders at the bottom.
+The table below summarizes the most commonly occurring orders, with preferable (smaller) orders at the bottom.

 Order | Nickname
 --|--